tgrall/tgrall-old.github.io/source/_posts/2017-01-02-getting-started-with-mqtt.markdown

 ---

 MQTT (MQ Telemetry Transport) is a lightweight publish/subscribe messaging protocol.
-MQTT is used a lot in the Internet of Things applications, since it had been designed to run on remote locations with system with small footprint.
+MQTT is used a lot in the Internet of Things applications, since it has been designed to run on remote locations with system with small footprint.

 The MQTT 3.1 is an OASIS standard, and you can find all the information at http://mqtt.org/